panyland/intensity-zone-classification-with-HRV/README.md

 These were collected from **graded exercise tests on a cycle ergometer** involving **18 subjects**, sourced from [this dataset](https://physionet.org/content/actes-cycloergometer-exercise/1.0.0/).

-Model development and **time window optimization** for classification are currently in progress.
+Model development for classification is currently in progress.

 ## Future Work
 - Extend classification to lactate thresholds.